vPeteWalker/midway/db/advanced_aag/advanced_aag.rst

       - Click **Add**

    - Select **Custom Script**
    - Select **Type or Paste Script**.
 Click the icon in the upper right-hand corner of the below window to copy the script to your clipboard.
-You may then paste the following **Cloud-init** script:
+You may then paste the following **cloud-config** script:

    .. literalinclude:: webserver.cloudconfig
     :linenos: